- What is soil compaction

 Note: dS/m or mmhos/cm is the unit used to measure salt content.
 It measures the electrical conductivity of the soil.

-For additional information on soil amendments refer to the following CMG GardenNotes: Earthworm, #218; Soil Amendments, #241; Using Manure in the Home Garden, #242; Using Compost in the Home Garden, #243; Cover Crops and Green Manure Crops, #244; and Making Compost, #246
+For additional information on soil amendments refer to the following CMG GardenNotes: Earthworm, #218; Soil Amendments, #241; Using Manure in the Home Garden, #242; Using Compost in the Home Garden, #243; and Cover Crops and Green Manure Crops, #244.

 Traffic over the soil is the major contributor to soil compaction.
 For example a moist soil could reach 75% maximum compaction the first time it is stepped on, and 90% by the fourth time it is stepped on.

 Raised bed gardening techniques, with established walkways, eliminate compaction in the growing bed.
-On fine-textured clayey soils, limit routine traffic flow to selected paths.
+In fine-textured clayey soils, limit routine traffic flow to selected paths.

 Soils are more prone to compaction when wet.
-Soil water acts as a lubricant allowing the soil particles to readily slide together reducing large pore space.
+Soil water acts as a lubricant allowing the soil particles to readily slide together reducing large pore spaces.

 Mulch minimizes the compaction forces of rainfall and sprinkler irrigation.
-On fine-textured clayey soil, keep garden beds mulched year round to minimize the compaction forces of summer and winter storms.
+In fine-textured clayey soil, keep garden beds mulched year round to minimize the compaction forces of summer and winter storms.